The predictability of humans

 Needs, autopoiesis, and the key to predicting behaviour

 All living organisms have something very simple at their core: an autopoietic drive.
-We won't rehash that article.
-But at the risk of trivialising the concept, this simply means that organisms seek out states of the world that are positive, and avoid states which might obstruct good states.
+At the risk of trivialising the concept, this simply means that organisms seek out states of the world that are positive, and avoid states which might obstruct good states.
 They seek out the good, and avoid the bad.
 Indeed, they must—failing to do so judiciously means that they will fail to survive and reproduce and thus will cease to be.
 It is those good states that constitute a regulated environment, and those bad states that indicate dysregulation.

 And so bacteria will wriggle toward nutrients, and away from toxins.
 Daisies track the sun across the sky, though vines might follow the shade.
 And as animals become more complex, the possible good states and possible bad states multiply.
 So too do the actions available to them to seek out or avoid those states.
 And perhaps most importantly, so too do the systems or impulses they must develop in order to appraise the goodness and badness of those states.
 In less sophisticated animals, we call these reflexes and instincts.
 In humans we call these needs.